Aspects Of The War Guilt Clause: What It Tells Us

 Effectiveness of online therapy

-Regardless of the type of mental health challenges or concerns you may want to address online therapy may be an effective form of treatment.
+Regardless of the type of mental health challenges or concerns you may want to address, online therapy may be an effective and convenient form of treatment, since it allows you to meet with a licensed therapist virtually from anywhere you have internet.
 A growing body of research suggests that there is generally no difference in efficacy between traditional face-to-face therapy and online therapy.
-Either option may be suitable for those seeking guidance with their mental health.
+Either option may be suitable for those seek

 Getty/AnnaStills